skwak/cat-adventure/README.md

 To help her get there, you'll be creating a small text adventure only in JavaScript.
 Begin by forking [this repo](https://github.com/shanghaiellen/cat-adventure).
 You'll see that it contains two files: an html file and a JavaScript file.
-YOU ARE NOT ALLOWED TO WRITE ANY MORE HTML.
+YOU ARE NOT ALLOWED TO WRITE ANY MORE HTML, except for css ids/classes.
 Let me say that again:

-YOU ARE NOT ALLOWED TO WRITE ANY MORE HTML.
+YOU ARE NOT ALLOWED TO WRITE ANY MORE HTML, except for css ids/classes.

 Use the JavaScript file to do the following things: